standup75/notifications/README.md

 If you need to remove the notification before it expires you can do so by using the notification's id:

 		var notificationId = Notifications.sendAlert("This is an alert");
 		...
 		Notifications.remove(notificationId);

+If you want to remove the notification manually (no timeout):

+		var notificationId = Notifications.sendAlert("This is a persistant alert", true);
+		...
+		Notifications.remove(notificationId);